 Students have the opportunity to participate in many music and performing arts activities.
 They learn to use their voices expressively to speak, chant and sing.
-They investigate volume, rhythm, duration, pitch, and texture.
-They use hand movements and instruments to help them create, understand and respond to music in a variety of forms.
-Students also gain understanding of spatial awareness through movement and dance.
+They experiment with sounds and investigate genres, styles, and periods of music across many cultures.
+Using their voices and bodies, students learn, apply, and enjoy basic musical concepts.

-During daily gross motor time students may experience outdoor play, indoor movement education or deliberate skills and games.
-They gain experience in following directions, learning rules and boundaries, and expanding their physical, mental and social capabilities.
-With group games, movement and individual skill-building activities, students are given repeated opportunities to be successful and develop gross motor skills.
-Students in the ECP 5-day program also participate in small group swim education for one trimester.
+Students gain experience in following directions, learning rules and boundaries, and expanding their physical, mental and social capabilities.
+With group games, sports and individual skill-building activities, students are given repeated opportunities to be successful and develop gross motor skills.

 Students begin researching topics through observation, reading, asking experts and online search.
 They then share results in various creative and digital presentations.
 Topics of study are child-driven and may include Harvest, Winter, Pond, and Dinosaurs.
 Students generate their own questions within each topic, then collaborate, draw conclusions and synthesize information to make new connections.
 By committee, the students decide on projects to pursue.
 This teaches them to communicate, collaborate, encourage and support the ideas of others, and to fulfill responsibilities within a group.
 Students gain environmental awareness through recycling, composting and creating “Green Cleaner” that is used to clean surfaces throughout the School.